Death Classification: Line of Duty Death

 Elijah White was held to the Grand Jury by the Coroner and indicted for manslaughter.
 On February 4, 1958, White was sentenced to 99 years in the Illinois State Penitentiary during a bench trial by Judge Samuel B. Epstein.
 White would not be eligible for parole until he reached 70 years of age.

-Officer Poe was waked at Biggs & Biggs Funeral Home located at 3246 West Jackson Boulevard and his funeral mass was held at Zion Hill Mount Baptist Church located at 1460 West 78th Street.
+Officer Poe was waked at Biggs & Biggs Funeral Home located at 3246 West Jackson Boulevard.
+His funeral mass was held at Zion Hill Mount Baptist Church located at 1460 West 78th Street.
 He was laid to rest on November 16, 1957 in Restvale Cemetery, 11700 South Laramie Street, Alsip, Illinois.

 Patrolman Bernie Poe, born December 16, 1933, received his Probationary Appointment to the Chicago Police Department on October 1, 1956.